Gussie Nell Davis

 During her 40 years as director of the 65-member organization, the various Rangerettes groups traveled over a million miles throughout the United States and abroad.
 Her Rangerettes represented the United States and the State of Texas in South America, the Far East and other points around the globe.
 They were featured at numerous football bowls across the nation, on national television, in movies and on hundreds of magazine covers.

-A talented musician, Ms. Davis was groomed to be a concert pianist, but on entering the College of Industrial Arts (now Texas Woman's University) in Denton, she selected physical education as her career choice and later earned a master of science degree from the University of Southern California.
+A talented musician, Davis was groomed to be a concert pianist, but upon entering the College of Industrial Arts (now Texas Woman's University) in Denton, she selected physical education as her career choice and later earned a master of science degree from the University of Southern California.

 Gussie Nell Davis died December 20, 1993.